dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 docker run -d -p 8082:8080 --name spring-session-2 -e "APPLICATION_TITLE=Second instance" spring-session
 ```

-After executing these commands, we will have The last step that we will need to perform to tie everything together is to create an NGINX instance that behaves as a load balancer.
+After executing these commands, the last step that we will need to perform to tie everything together is to create an NGINX instance that behaves as a load balancer.

 ## Load Balancing with NGINX